-Example E, 0, 1, 4, 2, 1, 4, 1, 2
+Example E,0,1,4,2,3,0,0,0,0 |

 Defines a batch control field.
 Continuous feed mode is used and a separator prints between batches.
 Four tags have the same image and there are two identical parts on one tag.
-The knife cuts after every four tags.
-A verifier is enabled and the printer detects when either the I/O or data cables are disconnected.
+The knife cuts after every tag.
+The image is not rotated.